karl/redux-saga-state-machine/README.md

 yarn run publish
 ```

-This will ask for the new version number, update the `package.json` files, and add a git tag.
+This will ask for the new version number, update the `package.json` files, add a git tag, and push the changes to GitHub.

-You then need to push the changes to GitHub, ensure you push tags as well (you can use `git push --follow-tags`).

 CircleCI will then pick up the tag, build the packages and publish them.